Repullinen hittejä

 Repullinen hittejä (A Bagful of Hits) is a compilation album of Finnish rock group Eppu Normaali.
-The album was produced by Mikko "Pantse" Syrjä, the guitarist and main songwriter of the band.
+The album was produced by Mikko "Pantse" Syrjä, one of the guitarists of the band.
 It was released on 12 September 1996 through Poko Rekords.
 Repullinen hittejä debuted at number one on the Finnish Albums Chart and, with 110 weeks until 2007, became the third-longest charting album of all time.
 It is also the second-best-selling album of all time in Finland with sales exceeding 250,000 copies, which has granted it a sextuple-platinum certification.